syntevo/docs/src/SmartGit/Manual/AddOns/Distributed-Reviews-add-on-.md

 - on the server, delete all `refs/meta/smartgit/*`-refs
     - usually there are no packed refs on the server, hence you can simply delete these refs from the file system
     - alternatively, if you do not have access to the server's file system, you may use `git push --delete <remote> <ref>` to delete them remotely
-- on every clone, invoke **Review\|Configure** and select **Dispose Database**
+- on every clone, invoke **Review \| Configure** and select **Dispose Database**

 ## Customizing the pull request integration message

 The default message which will be set for the **Integrate Pull Request** dialog can be customized by using a message template.
 The message template will be specified using [Low-level property](../GUI/AdvancedSettings/Low-Level-Properties.md) `smartgit.reviews.integrateMessageTemplate`.
-Following variables can be used:
+The following variables can be used:

 - `${id}:` the short pull request ID
 - `${message}:` the entire pull request message (including new lines)